Breast Cancer Treatment During Pregnancy (PDQ®)–Patient Version

 - Certain factors affect prognosis (chance of recovery) and treatment options.

 Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

 The breast is made up of lobes and ducts.
-Each breast has 15 to 20 sections called lobes, which have many smaller sections called lobules.
-The lobes and lobules are connected by thin tubes called ducts.
+Each breast has 15 to 20 sections called lobes.
+Each lobe has many smaller sections called lobules.
+Lobules end in dozens of tiny bulbs that can make milk.
+The lobes, lobules, and bulbs are linked by thin tubes called ducts.

-Breast cancer is sometimes detected (found) in women who are pregnant or have just given birth.
+Sometimes breast cancer occurs in women who are pregnant or have just given birth.